webix-hub/docs/data/api/datamarks_hascss.md

 @params:
 - id	id		item's id
-- css	string	name of css class, which need to be checked
+- css	string	name of css class that needs to be checked

 @returns:
 css		bool	returns true if such css class was set